mdOutline(markdown)

 Section 2.1.1: Text of section 2.1.1.

 A common use for an outline is to render the outline’s keys as navigation links.
-For example, the following template converts an outline to a list of links for the top-level headings:
+For example, the following template converts an outline to a list of links for all the headings:

 (outline) => Tree.indent`